 With cloud security contributing to more and more news headlines, VPC security isn't something to compromise on.

 It's critical that you spend time planning your VPC security - ideally documenting your standards.
 Set regular review points to ensure that your standards are up to date and utilize the newest technology.

 Once you've worked with stakeholders to implement the best practices, use monitoring and automation tools to uphold your standards.
 That's when it's time to start using a tool like Hyperglance to really leverage your cloud's potential.

 As part of its cloud management suite of features, Hyperglance includes VPC security-led rules, alerting, and remediations/automations.
-That's in addition to enlightening, real-time architecture diagrams and searchable inventory... and lots more.
+That's in addition to enlightening, real-time cloud architecture diagrams, searchable inventory, and cost optimization that typically reduces customer cloud bills by 30%.

 Experience it all, for free, with a 14-day trial.